frextrite/100-Days-of-ML-Code/LOG.md

 **Thoughts** : I will implement a Neural Image Caption Generator next.
 Before that I'll get my hands dirty on nltk and basic LSTM cell.

 **Link to work** : [Cats Dogs CNN Classifier](https://github.com/frextrite/CatsDogsClassifier)

+## Day 14: August 7, 2018

+**Today's Progress** : Getting my hands dirty on nltk.
+Started work on a simple positive and negative sentence classifier.

+**Thoughts** : To complete an advanced project you first gotta build your basics.